-3.11 Economic Development & Asset Management Portfolio
+Economic Development & Asset Management Portfolio

-The Economic Development & Asset Management Portfolio specific Terms of Reference are:-

-3.11.1 To monitor progress on economic development, regeneration and levelling up strategies
+- 13. The Economic Development & Asset Management Portfolio specific Terms of Reference are:- - 13.1 To monitor progress on economic development, regeneration and levelling up strategies - 13.2 To monitor the impact of significant external projects on the Council's services.

-- 3.11.2 To monitor the impact of significant external projects on the Council's services. - 3.11.3 To develop, any other policy (other than those policy documents reserved to the full Council) within the remit of the portfolio and without prejudice to the generality of the foregoing to develop. - 3.11.4 In association with the Planning Committee to propose matters of planning policy to the Council in accordance with Part II of the Town and Country Planning Act 1990. - 3.11.5 To consider and recommend authorisation of the supplementary planning documents, development briefs and other documents under the local development scheme. - 3.11.6 To consider and recommend the means to attract external sources of funding into the Borough across the whole range of the Council's services and Statutory functions. - 3.11.7 To consider all matters relating to the Strategic Location for Growth and the wider area including the boundaries of the site, the retention of open space, the promotion of employment, integration with the proposed and existing infrastructure including road improvements, the tram and rail links and the suitable mix of development within the site. - 3.11.8 To consider and make recommendations to acquire, appropriate and dispose of land or property and of interests in or over land. - 3.11.9 To consider and make recommendations to let, negotiate and settle leases and rents for Council owned land or property. (excluding Council Houses). - 3.11.10 To consider and make recommendations to the policies with regards to the Council's land, buildings and assets. - 3.11.11 To consider and recommend investment in, improvement of and carbon reduction of the Council's housing stock. - 3.11.12 To consider and recommend housing building schemes. - 3.11.13 To consider and recommend the making of compulsory purchase orders and carry out all procedures. - 3.11.14 To consider and recommend the making of conservation areas.
+- 13.3 To develop, any other policy (other than those policy documents reserved to the full Council) within the remit of the portfolio and without prejudice to the generality of the foregoing to develop. - 13.4 In association with the Planning Committee to propose matters of planning policy to the Council in accordance with Part II of the Town and Country Planning Act 1990. - 13.5 To consider and recommend authorisation of the supplementary planning documents, development briefs and other documents under the local development scheme. - 13.6 To consider and recommend the means to attract external sources of funding into the Borough across the whole range of the Council's functions. - 13.7 To consider all matters relating to the Strategic Location for Growth and the wider area including the boundaries of the site, the retention of open space, the promotion of employment, integration with the proposed and existing infrastructure including road improvements, the tram and rail links and the suitable mix of development within the site. - 13.8 To consider and make recommendations to acquire, appropriate and dispose of land or property and of interests in or over land. - 13.9 To consider and make recommendations to let, negotiate and settle leases and rents for Council owned land or property. (excluding Council Houses) - 13.10To consider and make recommendations to the policies with regards to the Council's land, buildings and assets.
+13.6 To consider and recommend the making of compulsory purchase orders and carry out all procedures. - 13.11 To consider and recommend the making of conservation areas. - 13.12 To consider and recommend supplementary planning documents, development briefs and other documents under the local development scheme. - 13.13 To consider and recommend directions under Article 4 Town and Country Planning (General Permitted Development) order 1995 - To perform the functions of the Council under the Planning and Compulsory Purchase Act 2004 capable of being exercised by a Committee. - 13.15 The portfolio shall lead on plans for strategic development, economic

-- 3.11.15 To consider and recommend supplementary planning documents, development briefs and other documents under the local development scheme. - 3.11.16 To consider and recommend directions under Article 4 Town and Country Planning (General Permitted Development) order 1995. - 3.11.17 The portfolio shall lead on plans for strategic development, economic development, levelling up and regeneration throughout the area. - 3.11.18 To consider and recommend policies for Car Parking. - 3.11.19 To consider and recommend in relation to the exercise of the Council's shareholder / Member function in respect of its wholly or partly owned companies.
+- development, levelling up and regeneration throughout the area. - 13.16 To consider and recommend policies for Car Parking; - 13.17 To consider and recommend in relation to the exercise of the Council's shareholder / Member function in respect of its wholly or partly owned companies.

-3.12 Housing Portfolio
+Housing Portfolio